 5. Bhawan and the main Temple

-In the holy cave, the goddess has revealed herself in form of holy pindies, that represents the three forms of the goddess; Goddess Kali, Goddess Lakshmi and Goddess Saraswati (The destroyer of Evil forces, Goddess of Wealth and Goddess of Wisdom).
+In the holy cave, the goddess has revealed herself in form of holy pindies/ balls, that represents the three forms of the goddess; Goddess Kali, Goddess Lakshmi and Goddess Saraswati (The destroyer of Evil forces, Goddess of Wealth and Goddess of Wisdom).

 6. Bhairav Temple

-This is the last stop of the journey, it is said that the journey is not complete without paying a visit to this temple.
+This is the last stop of the journey, just 2 km from the main temple.
+It is said that the journey is not complete without paying a visit to this temple.
 The temple resided in the Bhairon Ghati and the view from here is simply breath taking.

 For more details and help related to planning your trip, you can visit the official website.
 Jai Mata Di! 🙂